 If you want to save yourself from having to spend 30 minutes searching every time you need to find a particular photo, here's what to do: after you import your photos and get rid of the obviously bad, out-of-focus, totally trashed shots, go right then and tag your photos with specific keywords.
 At this point in the game, it takes just a few minutes, but it will turn your 30-minute searches into 30-second searches, so it's definitely worth doing.
-You start in the Keywords panel by clicking on the New Keyword icon at the bottomright corner of the panel (as shown here).
-This adds a new highlighted parent keyword field, so type in the name you want to add as a keyword (I typed in "Packard").
+You start in the Keywords panel by clicking on the New Keyword icon at the bottom-right corner of the panel (as shown here).
+This adds a new highlighted parent keyword field, so type in the name you want to add as a keyword (I typed in "Blue Angels").
 Note: You can also click on a parent keyword, then click on the New Sub Keyword icon to create a subkeyword.

-Now scroll through your photos, and when you see one with that car, Command-click (PC: Ctrl-click) on it to select it.
-Once they're all selected, go to the Keywords panel and turn on the checkbox for Packard (as shown here), and all the selected photos are now tagged with that keyword.
+Now scroll through your photos, and when you see one with a Blue Angel, Command-click (PC: Ctrl-click) on it to select it.
+Once they're all selected, go to the Keywords panel and turn on the checkbox for Blue Angels (as shown here), and all the selected photos are now tagged with that keyword.
 So, that's basically the process-create and assign keywords in the Keywords panel.
 Then to find photos, use the Quick Search field, or the Find command, which we're going to talk about in just a moment.
-But first, we need to add more keywords to these photos because a year from now you might not remember that you used the keyword Packard to describe them.
-So, I would add more keywords, like American Car, Luxury, Silver, and any other descriptive terms that might help you find these photos in the future.
+But first, we need to add more keywords to these photos because a year from now you might not remember that you used a certain keyword to describe them.
+So, I would add more keywords, like Navy, Jets, Blue Jets, and any other descriptive terms that might help you find these photos in the future.